 - Locate in full sun if temperatures remain below 80°F, and provide partial afternoon shade if temperatures regularly go higher.

-- Plant in moderately fertile soil amended with organic material such as well-rotted manure or mature compost with a sprinkle of bone meal mixed in.
+- Plant in moderately fertile soil amended with organic material such as well-rotted manure, worm castings, or mature compost with a sprinkle of bone meal mixed in.

 - Ensure all garden beds, borders, and containers have good drainage.

 - Consistent watering is needed to maintain a moderate level of moisture, particularly with containers – plants that get a lot of air circulation will require more frequent watering.